tsheeran1/Inst-RPI-in-VirtualBox-Mac/2-Configure Virtual Machine.md

 ![Screen19](https://user-images.githubusercontent.com/26580126/34024659-6b28c6d0-e119-11e7-82e5-f192a79858b0.png)
 Click OK again and you should be ready to launch the VM and install Debian.

-## NOTE:  The Optional setups we just did will not all work in Debian until we install the VirtualBox User Additions for linux as part of the OS install
+### NOTE:  The Optional setups we just did will not all work in Debian until we install the VirtualBox User Additions for linux as part of the OS install

+But first we have to install Debian into our new VM.
-That will be in our next episode.
+That is our next episode.
+After that we will install guest additions

 Go have a beer (assuming you haven't been drinking along with me already!)